A tennis grip is a way of holding the racket in order to hit shots during a match.

 The continental grip was dominant in the early days of the sport.
 Wooden racquets with natural gut strings were the norm.
 Until 1974, three of the world’s most prestigious championships, including Wimbledon, the Australian Open, and the US Open, were played on grass.

-This grip, also known as the Hammer grip, is used for serves, volleys, overheads, slices, and defensive shots.
-When using a Continental grip, place your index knuckle and heel pad on bevel #2.
-You’ve got it properly if your thumb and fingers form a V across the top of the handle.
+This versatile grip is used for your serve, volley, overhead, slice, chip, drop shot and defensive shot.
+With the Continental grip, put your index knuckle and heel pad on bevel number 2.
+You are in the right position if your thumb and fingers form a V across the top of the handle.